The Natural Cycles app will give you a daily fertility status in the big circle with a supporting text inside on the Today view.

 Green days: Not fertile

-Green days are days where you are not fertile, which means that you do not need to use protection when having sex.*
+Green days are days where you are not fertile, which means that you do not need to use additional protection (like condoms) or withdrawal during sex.*

 Green days will be displayed with a green circle and the text Not fertile on the Today view.